manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 ![](/images/2025-03-24-18-03-18.png)

 This is a great link!
-It provides context, tells me why I might want to click and feels genuinely useful [^fred]
+It provides context, tells me why I might want to click and feels genuinely useful.[^fred]

-[^]: While you're here, the [Fred again... tiny desk concert](https://www.npr.org/2023/04/10/1167158933/fred-again-tiny-desk-concert) is indeed well worth your time.
+[^fred]: While you're here, the [Fred again... tiny desk concert](https://www.npr.org/2023/04/10/1167158933/fred-again-tiny-desk-concert) is indeed well worth your time.
 Gemini wasn't wrong!

 The framework is SOAR: Surface, Offer, Assist, Redirect